kunalakriti/Group-2-RSNA-Intracranial-Aneurysm-Detection/README.md

 Python: We're using Python 3.8 or newer.
 This is what all our scripts are written in.

-Python Libraries: We are using bunch of Python libraries:
+Python Libraries: We are using bunch of Python libraries which are:

 pytorch (or tensorflow): This is for building and training our deep learning models.